ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 In more advanced scenarios, the user may need to be able to decide whether the image should take the whole width (if it is the article's main photo) or it should take, for example, 50% of the width and be pulled out of the content (so called "pulled images").
 Various integration scenarios require different types of images to be used.

-This is what the {@link module:image/imagestyle~ImageStyle} feature is designed for.
+Finally, in certain situations, the user should be able to granularly control how an image is presented so they should be able to set the size and alignment separately.

+The {@link module:image/imagestyle~ImageStyle} feature solves the last two scenarios.
+The former is handled by so-called ["semantical styles"](#semantical-styles) and the latter by ["presentational styles"](#presentational-styles) in combination with [image resize](#resizing-images).

-The available image styles can be configured using the {@link module:image/image~ImageConfig#styles `image.styles`} option.
+The available image styles can be configured using the {@link module:image/image~ImageConfig#styles `config.image.styles`} option.
+Respective buttons should also be added to the image toolbar via {@link module:image/image~ImageConfig#toolbar `config.image.toolbar`}.

-### Semantical image styles
+### Semantical styles

-Unlike in CKEditor 4, in CKEditor 5 the end user does not set the image border, alignment, margins, width, etc. separately.
+A semantical style let the user choose from a predefined "types" of images.
+The user is not able to set the image border, alignment, margins, width, etc. separately.
 Instead, they can pick one of the styles defined by the developer who prepared the WYSIWYG editor integration.
 This gives the developer control over how the users style images and makes the user's life easier by setting multiple properties at once.

 A style is applied to the image in form of a class.
 By default, CKEditor 5 is configured to support two default semantical styles: **"full width"** (which does not apply any class &mdash; it is the default style) and **"side image"** (which applies the `image-style-side` class).